Eyevinn/mp4ff/README.md

 ## Sample Number Offset
 Following the ISOBMFF standard, sample numbers and other numbers start at 1 (one-based).
-This applies to arguments of functions.
-The actual storage in slices are zero-based, so sample nr 1 has index 0 in the corresponding slice.
+This applies to arguments of functions and methods.
+The actual storage in slices is zero-based, so sample nr 1 has index 0 in the corresponding slice.

 ## Command Line Tools